 - We can ensure the SSA has the correct information about your medical providers.

-- We can represent you at a hearing before an Administrative Law Judge (ALJ).
+- We can represent you at a disability hearing before an Administrative Law Judge (ALJ).
 These meetings can take place by telephone, video conference, or in person.

-An Overview of Disability Advocates
+Start A Free EvaluationAn Overview of Disability Advocates

 A disability advocate is not a practicing lawyer.
-The advocate might be a paralegal or have some legal expertise but does not have a law degree that would qualify them to be a licensed attorney.
+The advocate might be a paralegal or have some legal training but does not have a law degree that would qualify them to be a licensed attorney.
 Because a disability advocate is not a licensed attorney, these individuals are not members of the state bar association or bound by the same rules of professional conduct.

 A disability advocate can help a person complete an application for SSDI or SSI benefits.
 An advocate can charge a client for their services.
-Just as with a disability lawyer, a disability advocate’s request for payment must go through the SSA.
+Just as with a disability lawyer, though, a disability advocate’s request for payment must go through the SSA.

 How Disability Advocates Get Paid

 If the client is approved for disability benefits, the disability advocate then submits a request for payment of the fees.
 The SSA must determine that the fee request is fair and accurate to approve the payment.
-The typical fee for a disability advocate in a Social Security disability case is 25% of the back pay the claimant gets awarded, up to the maximum approved by the SSA.
+The typical fee for a disability advocate in a Social Security Disability case is 25% of the back pay the claimant gets awarded, up to the maximum approved by the SSA.

 Who Can Serve as a Disability Advocate on SSDI or SSI Claims?